owncloud/ocis/docs/extensions/storage/terminology.md

 | `ee1687e5-ac7f-426d-a6c0-03fed91d5f62!56f7ceca-e7f8-4530-9a7a-fe4b7ec8089a:` | `56f7ceca-e7f8-4530-9a7a-fe4b7ec8089a` is the id of `Foo`, the path is empty |

-The `:`, `!` and `$` are chosen deliberately from the set of [RFC3986 sub delimiters](https://tools.ietf.org/html/rfc3986#section-2.2), so they can be used in URLs without having to being encoded.
+The `:`, `!` and `$` are chosen from the set of [RFC3986 sub delimiters](https://tools.ietf.org/html/rfc3986#section-2.2) on purpose.
+They can be used in URLs without having to be encoded.
 In some cases, a delimiter can be left out if a component is not set:
 | reference | interpretation |
 |-|-|
 | `/absolute/path/to/file.ext` | absolute path, all delimiters omitted |